flemingNico/PFDA-Final-Project/proposal.md

 ## Challenges
 - I need to learn how to make more than 2 frames of animation.
-- I need to learn how to generate more than just rectangles.
+- I might need to learn how to generate more than just rectangles.
 - I need to learn how to loop my animation.
 - I need to learn how to set the fps to play without keyboard input.